 ALL AGES: Agents at kids modeling agencies as well as Casting Directors want to see kids looking like kids.
-DO NOT put any makeup on them, DO NOT dress your child in frilly pageant style dresses, DO NOT put cutesie bows in their hair, etc.
+DO NOT put any makeup on them, DO NOT dress your child in frilly pageant style dresses, DO NOT put big bows in the hair, etc.

-DO NOT have anything to do with ANY agency that requests money in advance for ANYTHING.
-Modeling schools, classes or training are completely unnecessary at any age and you should NEVER pay an agency for any type of marketing, training, classes, signing fees, photography services, comp cards, etc.
+DO NOT have anything to do with ANY agency or "manager" that requests money in advance for ANYTHING.
+Modeling schools, classes or training are completely unnecessary at any age and you should NEVER pay an agency for any type of marketing, training, workshops, classes, registration fees, photo shoots, photography services, comp cards, etc.

-A legitimate agency makes money ONLY from booking a job and taking a commission, usually 10-20% of the gross.
-(For example, if your child does a job for $300 and your agent takes a 20% commission - the agent would be entitled to $60 commision and you would receive $240.)
+A legitimate agency or manager makes money ONLY from booking a job and taking a commission, usually 10-20% of the gross.
+(For example, if your child does a job for $500 and your agent takes a 20% commission - the agent would be entitled $100 commision and you would receive $400.)

-ALL bookings should go through a state licensed booking agency and NEVER FORGET that it is ILLEGAL for a booking agency to "split fees" with phtographers and/or charge you money for anything other than booking a job and taking a commission in at least four states.
+ALL bookings should go through a state licensed booking agency and NEVER FORGET that it is specifically ILLEGAL for a booking agency or manager to "split fees" with phtographers and/or charge you money for anything other than booking a job and taking a commission in at least three states.

-Click HERE to see the Florida State Law that makes it illegal for Florida booking agencies to split fees with photographers or charge money for classes, training, photography services, comp cards, etc. (California, New York, Florida and Texas all have similar laws.)
+Click HERE to see the Florida State Law that makes it illegal for Florida booking agencies to split fees with photographers or charge money for classes, training, photography services, comp cards, etc. (California, New York and Florida all have similar laws.

-DO NOT respond to newspaper or radio advertising placed by so-called agencies as real agencies have no need to advertise.
+DO NOT respond to newspaper or radio advertising placed by so-called agencies as real agencies, managers and casting directors have no need to advertise.

-DO NOT sign up for "exposure" or "representation" or "training" or anything else that is being promoted at a table or a kiosk at a mall as you will very quickly find yourself thousands of dollars poorer.
+DO NOT sign up for "exposure" or "representation" or "training" or fashion shows or anything else that is being promoted at a table or a kiosk at a mall as you will very quickly find yourself hundreds or even thousands of dollars poorer.

 DO NOT fall for false promises or misleading claims used to sell you worthless "portfolios," runway lessons, training, classes, etc.

-DO NOT pay an agency for photography services of any kind, pay the photographer.
+DO NOT pay an agency or manager for photography services of any kind, pay the photographer.

-DO NOT pay an agency for comp cards, etc. pay the printer.
+DO NOT pay an agency or manager for comp cards, etc. pay the printer.

-The reason it is so hard to get a real agent to see you or talk to you is because a very high percentage of the people they come in contact with do not follow through.
-Imagine spending 6 hours of each 8 hour work day talking to people that don't follow through and you will understand why real agents don't have time to chit chat.
-(Most larger agencies have in-house scouts to find and screen talent for them while most smaller agencies rely on a more informal network of photographers and scouts to find new talent.)
+The biggest reason it is so hard to get a real agent or managerto see you or talk to you is because a very high percentage of the people they come in contact with do not follow through.
+Imagine spending several hours a day talking to people that don't follow through and you will understand why real agents and managers don't have time to chit chat.
+(Most larger agencies have in-house scouts to find and screen talent for them while most smaller agencies rely on a more informal network of scouts and photographers to find new talent.

-PLEASE NOTE: Although they may be few and far between, there are legitimate model scouts and many of them also work as photographers, make-up artists etc. which is perfectly ethical and perfectly legal in all 50 states as there is no inherent conflict of interests.
+PLEASE NOTE: Although they may be few and far between, there are legitimate model scouts and many of them also work as photographers, make-up artists etc. which is perfectly legal and ethical in all 50 states as there is no inherent conflict of interest.
 In fact, working with a legit model scout that is also a photographer can be extremely beneficial to a new model just starting out.

-Just be sure not to confuse what a scout does with what an agent does.
+Just be sure not to confuse what a scout does with what an agent or does.
 What's the difference?
-Scouts do not get involved in negotiating fees for bookings and, therefore, do not need to be licensed.
+Scouts do not get involved in negotiating fees for bookings and, therefore, do not need to be licensed to book models and talent.
 (There is no such thing as a "model scout license".)

-ALSO: Keep in mind that 99% of the photographers you may encounter on your own or find in the phone book, etc. DO NOT know how to photograph kids properly.
+ALSO: Keep in mind that 99% of the photographers you may encounter DO NOT know how to photograph kids properly.